5 Easy Steps to Student Ambassador Assistance:

 What are the benefits for the Student Ambassador?

-The role is a great boost to college applications and resumes, with the opportunity to learn valuable marketing, communication and business skills.
+The role is a great boost to college applications and resumes, with the opportunity to learn valuable organizational, marketing, communication and business skills.
 Plus, it demonstrates leadership, creativity, drive and responsibility.

 What are other ways I can encourage and reward my Student Ambassador?